Expert insights

 Step 4: Evolve your sales process

-Just remember that the best processes are ones that can evolve over time and adapt to the demands or the business, sales team and particular industry.
+Just remember that the best sales processes are ones that can evolve over time and adapt to the demands of the business, sales team and particular industry.

-By keeping your eye on the numbers and breaking your sales cycle up into stages in your sales pipeline - you can constantly monitor the success of each stage and have the ability to tweak stages at any time.
+By keeping your eye on the numbers and breaking your sales cycle up into stages in your sales pipeline - you can constantly monitor the success of each stage and have the ability to tweak your sales process and sales cycle length consistently.

 Final thoughts

-We are always surprised to see how many companies mange their sales process on multiple spreadsheets.
+We're always surprised to see how many companies manage their sales process on multiple spreadsheets.
 Some of these companies run highly profitable sales teams - imagine what their performance could be if they could dig into and remove the bottlenecks in their sales process.